medo5682/Robotics/lab_3/lab3Report.md

 ### 11. (Briefly) How would you implement simple obstacle avoidance using the ultrasonic sensor? ###
 In order to implement simple obstacle avoidance using the ultrasonic sensor, we could have a check before the errors are calculated to see if anything is currently in the robots path.
 If it is, then choose a different direction, calculate the errors using that direction, and move there so the obstacle does not obscure the path anymore.

 ### 12. Describe what would happen if the obstacle-avoiding robot encountered a U-shaped object like this ###
+If the obstacle-avoiding robot encountered a U-Shaped object like the one shown below...
+The robot would continue to head in the same direction as it originally would have to reach its destination.
+However, once it was "x" amount of cm from the obstacle, it would stop moving forward.
+Now, the robot would rotate "y" amount of degrees until it no longer detected the obstacle in its way.
+In would continue to move forward and check for the obstacle till it got around the edge of the obstacle.
+Once it successfuly moves to a point past the obstacle, it would then move in a straight line till it reached the destination.

 ### 13. What is the name of your team? ###
 Team Neptr